About . Journal . Contact

 Sauna install almost complete.
 Tiling continues this week and then we are ready for final fix!

-Things are progressing on a large project in Surrey The sauna in the spa is being installed this week and the rest of the project is completing this week.
+Things are progressing on a large project in Hampshire The sauna in the spa is being installed this week and the rest of the project is completing this week.
 It's been a long journey but satisfying to finally see the spaces come together as one.
 It's looking good.

 1st fix was completed for the Vola towel rails outside the steam room yesterday.
 The spa is coming together quickly.
 Next week stage one of tiling starts and the sauna is installed.
 The design for this project have been on paper for around 18 months so to finally see it coming to life is very exciting.
 Completion will be early January.